hashicorp/terraform-provider-aws/website/docs/r/vpclattice_service.html.markdown

 * `auth_type` - (Optional) Type of IAM policy.
 Either `NONE` or `AWS_IAM`.
 * `certificate_arn` - (Optional) Amazon Resource Name (ARN) of the certificate.
 * `custom_domain_name` - (Optional) Custom domain name of the service.
-* `tags` - (Optional) A map of tags to assign to the service.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) Key-value mapping of resource tags.
+If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference